Bottle POS » Latest Articles

 And of course, you need liquor liability insurance — this covers damages caused by your customers while under the influence of the products you sell, which is important when you sell intoxicating products.

-Maximize Your Marketing Efforts
+Step #8: Maximize Your Marketing Efforts

 Now, you’re ready to reach your audience.

-Think about where your potential customers get their information.
-Do they still check the mailbox regularly?
+Do they still check their mailbox regularly?
 Send direct mailers.
 Are they opening up their inbox?
 Try an email marketing campaign.
 Do they scroll through social media?
 Establish an online presence, and make sure it’s on the right channels for your audience.

 No matter how you decide to get the word out, be clear about your brand.
 What kind of liquor shop are you opening?
 A corner-store quick stop, or a high-end store with top-shelf tequila?
 Both have their audience, but it’s important to decide which is yours.